arhode2/Nanoscribe-arhode2/README.md

 # Nanoscribe-arhode2
+Developed for the Braun Group Optics Division.
-Matlab files to generate code for Nanoscribe writtent from 2018.7.23 onwards.
+Contains Matlab files to generate DeScribe code for use in Nanoscribe written from 2018.7.23 onwards.
 For older files, see user tjgarci2, repository "Nanoscribe".